wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    NTA can potentially be implemented at any level within the chain of trust and would stop validation from that point in the chain down.
-   Validation starts again if there is a positive trust anchor further down in the chain.
-For example, if there is an NTA at example.com, and a positive trust anchor at foo.bar.example.com, then validation resumes for foo.bar.example.com and anything below it.
+   Validation starts again if there is a positive trust anchor further